abs-lang/abs/docs/types/hash.md

 h["key"] # "val"
 ```

-Note that the `hash.key` hash property form is the preferred one, as it's more coincise and mimics other programming languages.
+Note that the `hash.key` hash property form is the preferred one, as it's more concise and mimics other programming languages.

-Accessing a key that does not exist returns null.
+Hash keys must be strings, but hash values can be of any type.
+Accessing a key that does not exist returns `null`.

 An individual hash element may be assigned to via its `hash["key"]`
 index or its property `hash.key`.
 This includes compound operators